 • Switch formulas — if you are bottle-feeding using a milk-based formula, try a soy-based one, or vice versa.

 • Consider probiotics — discuss probiotics with your pediatrician.
 Probiotics are a newer treatment for colic.
-They can provide good bacteria to the gut; babies with immature digestive systems may be helped.
+They can provide good bacteria to the gut; babies with immature digestive systems may be helped by them.

 • Experiment with the tried-and-true — traditional colic relievers are always worth a try: burp baby after every feeding; bicycle-motion your baby's legs to help eliminate gas; check with your doctor about commercial baby gas-relief drops; use the "colic hold" by laying your baby on your forearm, stomach down, head in your hand, and legs hanging down, and rub her back.